TheTryph/Roblox-Dynamic-Weather-Module/README.md

 # Dynamic weather module

-this is a weather module made by Trypha.
+This is a dynamic weather module built for Roblox.

+Refer to the [wiki](https://github.com/TheTryph/Roblox-Dynamic-Weather-Module/wiki) for details.